-Feeling Festive on Stir-Up Sunday
+Embracing the Festive Spirit on Stir-Up Sunday

 As Stir-up Sunday falls upon us at the end of November, it's a time to start thinking about being festive in the kitchen.
-Seeing prompts on social media reminded me.

 No-Suet Vegetarian Mincemeat Recipe

-Mincemeat Macarons (Vegetarian & Gluten-Free)
+No-Suet Mincemeat Macarons (Vegetarian & Gluten-Free)

+Create a batch of dark coloured macarons, adding ¼ teaspoon of cinnamon to the shells, and fill them with this vegetarian mincemeat.
 If you close your eyes, you'll discover the taste is just like a mince pie without the pastry.

 What Can I Make with No-Suet Mincemeat?